Ghee for Babies

 Ghee is a clarified butter used in various cuisines.
 It is rich in fat and provides a concentrated source of energy, making it beneficial for growing babies.
 Ghee is known for its easy digestibility and is often introduced to infants as a first fat source.
 Learn Benefits, Safety & How to Serve Ghee to Babies

 Most pediatricians recommend starting solids around 6 months of age.
-Ghee is a fantastic choice to start at 6-months because of its weight-gain, digestion-support.
+Ghee is a fantastic choice to start at 6-months because of its weight-gain, digestion-support, brain-development.

 Introduce one new food at a time and wait 3-5 days between each new food to easily spot potential allergies.

-Ghee is generally considered a low-hazard food when ripe and properly prepared according to age.
+Ghee is generally considered a low choking-risk food when properly prepared for your child's age.
+It is typically recommended to start from 6-months.

 Essential guidelines for safely introducing Ghee to your baby.